phpspec/phpspec/docs/manual/installation.rst

     $ composer install

-Follow instructions on `the composer website <https://getcomposer.org/download/`_ if you don't have it installed yet.
+Follow instructions on `the composer website <https://getcomposer.org/download/>`_ if you don't have it installed yet.

-Phpspec with its dependencies will be installed inside the ``vendor`` folder and the phpspec executable will be linked into the ``bin`` folder.
+phpspec with its dependencies will be installed inside the ``vendor`` folder and the phpspec executable will be linked into the ``bin`` folder.

 In case your project already uses composer, simply add ``phpspec/phpspec``